skyrossm/np-gangmap/README.md

-GTA V Glitch map
+NoPixel Gang map
 ====

-This interactive (Google) map shows you the location of current working GTA V glitches, wall breaches and vehicle spawn areas including an example video, credits and a short description.
+This interactive (Google) map shows you the location of current NoPixel gang zones.

 ## Screenshots